hakyimlab/summary-gwas-imputation/src/README.md

 # Scripts

 Here are usage notes and command-line arguments for the scripts I've used in the ImageXcan pipeline.
-Some of this is legacy code, so if I don't know what an argument does, I'll put in a `???`.
+Some of this is legacy code, so if I don't mention a certain script, it's because I haven't worked with it.

 Mostly, the convention is that a single dash before the argument like `-this` means the argument is mandatory, and a double dash like `--this` means the argument is optional.